 All roofs in the neighborhood have the same shingle style, color and shape.
 Full replacement or repairs must use the same type, style color and shape as the original roof.

 - Type of fines: Standard monthly.
-See the Fines Policy on Arbor Hill website. - Cross-references: Quote above is of ARC Standard titled "Roofing" in its entirety.
+See the Fines Policy on Arbor Hill website. - Cross-references: Summarization of relevant portions of CC&R section 6.09.

 SATELLITE DISHES